lewis6991/async.nvim/CONCURRENCY_MODEL.md

 Cancellation flows downward through the task tree.
 When you close a task with `task:close()`, the cancellation happens immediately.
-Calling `close()` acts as a suspension point—it's a call into the async library stack, which can resume the target task and deliver the cancellation right away:
+Calling `close()` acts as a suspension point-it's a call into the async library stack, which can resume the target task and deliver the cancellation right away:

 ```lua
 local task = vim.async.run(function()